JasonBock/Rocks/docs/Overview.md

 ### Method Call Counts

 You may want to verify that code under test calls a method a specific number of times.
-You can do that by specifying an expected call count:
+You can do that by specifying an expected call count via `CallCount()`:

 ```csharp
 var expectations = Rock.Create<IAmSimple>();